High Low Ropes Course Consulting

 Currently under the requirements of EN 15567 – Part 2 and the European PPE Regulations all of the equipment used on your course needs to be checked on an annual basis by a qualified & competent person.

-“An Operational Inspection should be as comprehensive and thorough as a Periodic Inspection – the only difference being the latter has a greater degree of independence.
-This requires inspectors to be as competent and knowledgeable as they should be for a Periodic Inspection.
-For example, they may need to determine the degree of rot in a timber pole and decide, based on industry standards, whether it is acceptable.
-A thorough knowledge of wire rope discard criteria is invariably essential for an Operational Inspection” - UK Ropes Course Guide 2015.
-Edition 4.1 .21
+“An Operational Inspection should be as comprehensive and thorough as a Periodic Inspection – the difference being that the latter is carried out with a greater degree of independence.
+This requires inspectors to hold the same levels of competence and knowledge as they would for a Periodic Inspection.
+For example, they may need to determine the degree of decay in a timber pole and decide, in accordance with industry standards, whether it remains acceptable.
+Similarly, a thorough knowledge of wire rope discard criteria is essential when undertaking an Operational Inspection.”

-• A functionality test carried out at height
+• A full functionality test conducted at height.

-• A practical ‘check’ of elements/activities to ensure they are ‘fit for purpose’
+• A practical assessment of elements and activities to confirm they are fit for purpose.

-• Verify that a tree examination has been carried out (if applicable)
+• Confirmation that a tree safety examination has been carried out (where applicable).

 Various types of anchor installation exist, including; eye-nuts, strops, tapes, slings, wire strops, eye bolts, lifelines and dead-weight anchors.
 Anchors are also used to support many other outdoor applications.